 Secure Shell (SSH)

-Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that allows multiple computers to communicate.
-You can use SSH to connect to virtual machines such as the those accessed via Google Cloud Shell.
+Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that helps multiple computers to communicate.
+You can use SSH to connect to virtual machines such as those accessed via Google Cloud Shell.

 Spark is a data processing framework that allows users to run tasks on very large data sets by enabling parallelization of computing tasks in certain multiprocessor configurations.
-Terra comes with integrated Spark capabilities that you can learn more about here.
+Terra comes with integrated Spark capabilities - learn more about them here.